HomeEnvironmentAustralian Bushfires: History and Future Prevention

 What Can We Do to Help the Situation?

 Watching from the sidelines can be painful.
 It makes many people want to do something, even though they may be halfway across the world.
-Thankfully, there are some things people can do to help Australia, and stop something like this from happening again.
+Thankfully, there are some things people can do to help Australia and stop something like this from happening again.

 Many charities are accepting donations to help fight the fires.
 World Wildlife Foundation, The Salvation Army, GlobalGiving, and Direct Relief are among a few.

-Fundraisers are being held all across the world and internet.
+Fundraisers are being held all across the world and the internet.
 One fundraiser, launched by comedian Celeste Barber, has earned $ 50 million.
 All that money will go towards fighting the blazes, and all of it comes from people just like you.

 Some companies have released promotional items to raise money for the fire.
 Apparel company Teddy Fresh raised over $50,000 for Australia through a limited-run shirt.
 Sometimes, it’s easier to justify a donation if you’re getting something in return.